RRethy/vim-illuminate/README.md

 under the cursor.

-illuminate will by default highlight all uses of the word under the cursor, but will a little bit of configuration it can easily only highlight what you want it to highlight based on the file type and highlight-groups.
+illuminate will by default highlight all uses of the word under the cursor, but with a little bit of configuration it can easily only highlight what you want it to highlight based on the file type and highlight-groups.

 illuminate will also do a few other niceties such as delaying the highlight for